Mount Isa

-Due to the lead production in the city, Mount Isa has one of the most intensive air quality monitoring systems in Australia.
-Concerns have been raised over childhood lead contamination and air pollution within the city.
-The Mount Isa Mines (MIM) in particular are a source of significant lead pollution.

 Geography

 The Leichhardt River divides the city into areas known as "mineside" and "townside".
 Xstrata, the power station and the Airport are on the mineside, whilst the majority of the city, including the CBD and Base Hospital are on the townside.
 In recent years, population increases associated with the mining boom has increased demand for accommodation and land.
 The city had spread out, with new suburbs in the south-east and north of the city being planned or developed.
 Planned expansions can cater for more than 40,000 people.